debtcollective/ds-terraform/README.md

 Then follow these steps to init your environment

-1. `cp env.sample .env` and replace variables
+1. `cp env.sample .env` and replace variables with valid AWS credentials with permissions we need to create all the infrastructure
 2. `source .env`
 3. `make init`

-You need to have valid and with the permissions we need, AWS credentials before running step 3.

 ## Usage